 - “I was surprised his nose was not growing like Pinocchio’s.”
 This refers to the story of Pinocchio, where his nose grew whenever he told a lie.
 It is from The Adventures of Pinocchio, written by Carlo Collodi.

 - “I thought the software would be useful, but it was a Trojan Horse.”
-This refers to the horse that the Greeks built that contained all the soldiers.
+This refers to the tale in Homer's Iliad where the Greeks built a large, hollow wooden horse to hide soldiers in.
 It was given as a gift to the enemy during the Trojan War and, once inside the enemy's walls, the soldiers broke out.
 By using trickery, the Greeks won the war.

 - “He was a real Romeo with the ladies.”
-Romeo was a character in Shakespeare’s play, Romeo and Juliet, and was very romantic in expressing his love for Juliet.
+Romeo, the lead character in Shakespeare’s play, Romeo and Juliet, is considered to be a true romantic hero, and won over Juliet against her family's wishes.

 - “Chocolate was her Achilles’ heel.”
 This means that her weakness was her love of chocolate.
-Achilles is a character in Greek mythology who was invincible.
+Achilles is a character in Greek mythology who was thought to be invincible.
 His mother dipped him in magical water when he was a baby, and she held him by the heel.
-The magic protected him all over, except for his heel.
+So his heel was the only part of him not protected by the magic.

 There are many biblical allusions that are used in our everyday language and in writing.